-in the context of preventing the further spread of the COVID-19 virus, an employer may not disclose the names of infected persons/employees.
-The employer may only inform the employees without mentioning the identity of the person(s) concerned;

-- the mere measuring of the body temperature does not constitute any processing of personal data (and consequently the GDPR does not apply), to the extent that this measuring does not involve any additional recording or processing of personal data.
-In the original communication, it was explicitly stated that employers could not systematically monitor their employees or visitors by e.g. measuring their body temperature, but this is not explicitly repeated anymore.
-The DPA states however that the employer cannot take any measures which go beyond the regulatory framework regarding employment and that it is up to the company doctor to follow up persons suspected of showing COVID-19 symptoms; - furthermore, all other GDPR obligations have to be respected in the processing of personal data, which means, among other things, that the employees have to receive all relevant information, only the minimum necessary amount of data has to be processed, the necessary security measures have to be taken, etc.
+- the health risk assessment should not be carried out by the employer, but by the company doctor.
+This position seems contestable because, although the company doctor has an advisory function, the responsibility for the welfare policy still lies with the employer; - employers cannot oblige their employees to fill in medical questionnaires or questionnaires about recent trips.
+According to the DPA, it is advisable to encourage employees to spontaneously report risky trips or symptoms to the company doctor. - in the context of preventing the further spread of the COVID-19 virus, an employer may not disclose the names of infected persons/employees.
+The employer may only inform the employees without mentioning the identity of the person(s) concerned; - the mere measuring of the body temperature does not constitute any processing of personal data (and consequently the GDPR does not apply), to the extent that this measuring does not involve any additional recording or processing of personal data.
+Moreover, the DPA states that the employer cannot take any measures which go beyond the regulatory framework regarding employment; - furthermore, all other GDPR obligations have to be respected in the processing of personal data, which means, among other things, that the employees have to receive all relevant information, only the minimum necessary amount of data has to be processed, the necessary security measures have to be taken, etc.